-FARM vs. MDLZ, HSY, GIS, K, TSN, MKC, HRL, PPC, SJM, and CAG
+FARM vs. MDLZ, HSY, GIS, K, MKC, TSN, HRL, PPC, SJM, and CAG

-Farmer Bros. vs.
+Farmer Brothers vs. Its Competitors

-Farmer Bros.
-(NASDAQ:FARM) and Mondelez International (NASDAQ:MDLZ) are both retail/wholesale companies, but which is the better business?
-We will contrast the two companies based on the strength of their risk, analyst recommendations, valuation, media sentiment, institutional ownership, earnings, profitability, dividends and community ranking.
+Farmer Brothers (NASDAQ:FARM) and Mondelez International (NASDAQ:MDLZ) are both packaged foods & meats companies, but which is the better investment?
+We will contrast the two companies based on the strength of their dividends, valuation, profitability, institutional ownership, risk, analyst recommendations, earnings and media sentiment.

 Summary